 What is The Lisboa Card?

-The Lisbon Card, which you can buy for a specific time, offers free entry to various Lisbon sights and discounts at local businesses and other attractions.
+The Lisboa Card is a physical card you buy to get free entry to various Lisbon sights and discounts at local businesses and other attractions.

 How Much is The Lisbon Card?